Godsing/LeetCode-Solution/Array/ArrayPartition-I/ArrayPartitionI.md

         }
         return result;
     }
-    // Actually, I want to review the QuickSort algo., so I implement quickSort() myself instead of using built-in function sort() void swap(int &a, int &b){
+    // I want to review the QuickSort algo., so I implement quickSort() myself instead of using built-in function sort() void swap(int &a, int &b){
       int c = a;
       a = b;